Ken Scott biography

 Scott’s next script was the 2005 biopic The Rocket: The Legend of Rocket Richard.
 The film explored the professional life of hockey player Maurice Richards, who played in the National Hockey League for the Montreal Canadiens.
 He followed that up with Guide de la petite vengeance in 2006, which garnered him a Genie Award nomination for Best Original Screenplay.

 In 2009, Scott made his directorial debut with the crime-comedy Les doigts croches, which he also wrote.
 Two years later, he wrote and directed the hit comedy Starbuck.
-The film won the Audience Award at the Palm Springs International Film Festival and third place in the People’s Choice Award at the Toronto International Film Festival.
-The film was remade in India as Vicky Donor (2012) and Scott has directed and rewritten the comedy in English for Hollywood, titled Delivery Man and starring Vince Vaughn.
+The film won the Audience Award at the Palm Springs International Film Festival and the Santa Barbara International Film Festival, as well as the Most Popular Canadian Film award at the 2011 Vancouver Film Festival.
+Starbuck went on to win Best Original Screenplay at the 2012 Genie Awards.
+The film was remade in India as Vicky Donor (2012) and Scott also directed and rewrote the comedy in English for Hollywood, titled Delivery Man and starring Vince Vaughn.

 Ken Scott Filmography